miketuskey/P1/README.md

 - Automated email expense sheets
 - Shops for multiple customers
 - Both extract information from the SQL Database and insert data into the SQL Database
+- Complete automation with no user input required
 ---

 # Getting Started